iotaledger/firefly/spec/templates/README.md

 This stage is also the first point in time at which it makes sense for the Requirements Specs to be initiated.

+### Preproduction

 ### Production
+Preparing for the Production phase brings all the stakeholders together and is a ceremony that unites devops, engineering, management and external parties.
+It should guarantee that documentation is available, well-formed and accurate.

+When the Product is `@stable` it means that there is a very strict contract between the contributors to the product and the consumers of the product.

 ### dePrecation
+The deprecation stage of a Product means that it (or one of its constituent parts) will be deprecated at a point in the future.

 ### Posterity
+We don't want to throw away any work, ever.
+When Products are deprecated,

 ## Component Parts